Jose Garcia Player Props: Reds vs. Phillies

 Jose Garcia At The Plate

-- Garcia is batting .200 with a home run and a walk.
+- Garcia has a double, a home run and two walks while hitting .214.

-- Garcia has had a base hit in four of nine games this year, and multiple hits once.
+- In five of 10 games this year, Garcia has had at least one hit, including one game with multiple hits.

-- He has gone deep in one of nine games, and in 3.8% of his plate appearances.
+- He has gone deep in one of 10 games, and in 3.3% of his plate appearances.

-- Garcia has picked up an RBI in two games this season, with multiple runs batted in once.
+- Garcia has driven in a run in three games this year (30.0%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.